Jimmy Page and the Fender Telecaster

 - Molded Rectangular SKB Case, Strap, and Cable included.

 Then, if someone is really set up nicely in the cash department, there is the Fender Custom Shop 1957 Telecaster B-Bender Relic Electric Guitar, Master built by Dale Wilson.
 Whenever you see something described as "master built," that's a real clue you're going to have to spend a lot more money, but you should also expect something more impressive.
 In any case, the financial leap is one from $1,600 for the American Nashville b -bender to $8,600 for the custom shop master built one.
-It features:

 - Relic treatment